 “You’re not living up to your potential,” she explains of students who fall victim to this system.
 “You don’t have the opportunity to do so.”

-According to the Department of Education Office for Civil Rights, Black and Hispanic students respectively made up 15 and 25 percent of American school enrollments in the 2015-2016 academic year, yet accounted for only 8.5 and 18 percent of enrollment in gifted and talented programs.
+According to the Department of Education Office for Civil Rights, while Black and Hispanic students made up 15 and 25 percent of American 2015-2016 school enrollments respectively, they accounted for only 8.5 and 18 percent of enrollment in gifted and talented programs.

 “When you look at those discrepancies, you see that that pipeline is not just leaky,” she explains.
 “It’s broken.”

-Ellen Winner, professor of psychology at Boston College and author of Gifted Children: Myths and Realities suggests moving away from reliance on tests and instead observing a child’s interests and talents.
+Ellen Winner, a psychologist at Boston College and author of Gifted Children: Myths And Realities suggests moving away from reliance on tests and instead observing a child’s interests and talents.

-Yet people, like tests, have biases.
+Still, people, like tests, have biases.
 Gatekeepers—teachers, employers, and mentors—wield significant power through referrals and daily interactions over who achieves their potential and in what fields.
-Lin Bian, assistant professor of human development at Cornell University, sees this play out in her research on the developmental roots of gender biases.
+Lin Bian, Assistant Professor of Human Development at Cornell University, sees this play out in her research on the developmental roots of gender biases.

-Identifying external circumstances, including gender and racial achievement gaps, helps contextualize why some privileged figures are recognized, supported, and celebrated by the public as “geniuses” while other talented people, for whom the same factors don’t align, may go unrecognized or never realize their potential.
+Recognizing external circumstances, including gender and racial achievement gaps, helps contextualize why some privileged figures are recognized, supported, and celebrated by the public as “geniuses” while others, for whom factors don’t align, may go unrecognized or never realize their potential.

 Reality of Genius